aiassistantnews/aiassistantnews.github.io/_posts/2025-01-19-womier-sk75-vs-womier-rd75-comparison.md

 ### SK75 vs RD75

 When comparing the design of the Womier SK75 and RD75, several key differences emerge.
-The SK75 often features a more vibrant color scheme with a unique translucent case that enhances its RGB lighting, while the RD75 leans towards a more professional look with discreet lighting effects.
+The main difference is that the RD75 is easier to mod becaue it can be taken apart without using any tools.
+The cover and PCB is attached with magnets.
+The SK75 is using skrues so it takes longer to take apart.
+They also have different color schemes.

-In terms of build quality, both keyboards have a sturdy feel with high-quality materials, though the SK75’s design is slightly more eye-catching due to its premium finish.
+In terms of build quality, both keyboards have a sturdy feel with high-quality materials.
 Personalization features on both keyboards are robust, allowing for keycap swapping and extensive customization of the external aesthetics.

 ## Section 6: Price and Value: Is It Worth Your Investment?